plainFlight/plainFlightController/README.md

 ## In Development

+Crossfire (CRSF) support has been added and supports full 250Hz update rate.
+Move to SoftWire library for I2C as it saves ~250us per loop over Arduino Wire.
+Board configurations added ESP32S3 XIAO, Tiny and Zero.
+Ability to configure RGB or GRB neopixels.

-There is always something new being thought about.
+Plus there is always something new being thought about.

 ## Planned

-No planned releases presently.
+V2.1.x is planned and includes the items mentioned above.

 ## Community